-Baked goods made out of coconut flour tend to have the consistency of Sara Lee pound cake.
-When I was a gradeschooler, my breakfast often consisted of a slice of Sara Lee pound cake with some peanut butter smeared on top.
-Not an ideal healthy breakfast, by any means, but I do have a soft spot for the soft, spongy texture of pound cake even to this day!
+Using coconut flour to make baked goods results in a consistency similar to Sara Lee pound cake.
+When I was in grade school, my breakfast was sometimes a slice of Sara Lee pound cake topped with peanut butter.
+Not an ideal healthy breakfast, by any means.
+But, I do have a soft spot for the soft, spongy texture of pound cake even to this day!

-If you love pound cake as I do, chances are you will like this honey bread which is a wonderful alternative to the typical wheat based pound cakes.
+If you love pound cake as I do, chances are you will like this honey bread.
+It is a wonderful alternative to the typical wheat based pound cakes.
 This honey bread recipe does have a hint of coconut flavor, but it is not overwhelming and does not detract from complete enjoyment of the texture and overall flavor of the bread.

 This honey bread does not get completely brown on top like wheat based pound cake, but the texture is quite similar.
 This bread is also very low carb and unbelievably filling for those of you who are limiting them for health or weight reasons.
 It’s amazing how just one slice fills you up.

-Makes 1 medium honey bread loaf, 12 muffins, or 24 mini muffins.
+This recipe makes 1 medium honey bread loaf, 12 muffins, or 24 mini muffins.
 Cover leftovers on the counter and refrigerate what you won't eat in 2 days in a sealed container.

 Sarah, The Healthy Home Economist